mandricigor/ct-eqtl-design/README.md

 #

-Those interested in processing the datasets independently should consider
-downloading:
+If you want to analyze the datasets used in the paper, you can access them independently:

   - the [Smart-Seq2 dataset](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-5061/)
     from Segerstolpe et al., 2016.